-A college and community chamber orchestra, led by Mr. Bill Henigbaum.
+A college and community chamber orchestra, led by Dr. Bradley Martin.
 The Civic Orchestra rehearses on Thursday evenings and performs once a semester.
 The Spring concert features winners of the Civic Orchestra Solo Competition, sponsored by the Jackson County Arts Council.

 Led by Dr. Mario Gaetano, this group performs challenging works for various combinations of percussion instruments.
 Percussion majors.